Cheryl Nekolaichuk

 Future research directions include:

-· developing a French translation of the ECS-CP
+· a French translation of the ECS-CP

 · understanding the psychosocial and spiritual aspects of patients’ pain experiences at end of life